 They or their users can buy cover from Nexus Mutual at reduced prices.

 They can market the extra steps taken to their community.

-Your clients can also show they have skin in the game by taking out smart contract cover to prove their confidence in the security of their own smart contracts.
+Your clients can also show they have skin in the game by taking out Protocol Cover to prove their confidence in the security of their own smart contracts.

-If you think a smart contract or custodian is secure, you can stake NXM tokens against it.
-Simply choose a specific smart contract address, stake any number of NXM tokens and become a Risk Assessor.
+If you think a protocol or custodian is secure, you can stake NXM tokens against it.
+Simply choose a specific protocol or custodian, stake any number of NXM tokens and become a Risk Assessor.

-When cover is purchased, that contract’s Risk Assessors share in commission equal to 50% of the cover price.
-If there is a claim Risk Assessors stakes will be burned, on a proportional basis, up to the claim amount.
+When cover is purchased, that platform’s Risk Assessors share in commission equal to 50% of the cover premium.
+If there is a claim, Risk Assessors stakes will be burned on a proportional basis up to the claim amount.